 The Residence Manager is a full-time, live-in professional who oversees all aspects of residence life.

 The Residence Manager supervises all residence staff members (dons, residence advisors, and academic & leadership programmers); provides them with support and guidance; and ensures they are performing successfully in their roles.

 Also responsible for ensuring that a safe, comfortable and welcoming community is formed within the building, the Residence Manager oversees that the initiatives are in place to aid in this development.

 Occasionally, disciplinary issues arise in residence, and the Residence Manager oversees this process if residents violate the Residence Understandings or act in unhealthy or dangerous ways that affect other members of the residence community.

 To contact the Residence Manager of your son’s or daughter’s building please call:

 An RA is an upper-year student who lives in residence and supports the students on his/her floor or area of the building.

 A residence don is a student staff member and is generally a former RA.
-Dons provide residence advisors with support, mentorship and guidance in their unit teams.
+Dons provide RAs with support, mentorship and guidance in their unit teams.

 Dons work to facilitate programs that can enhance the experience of their residents.
 Areas such as academics, social, personal development, safety and diversity are explored through a variety of residence and floor activities.

-The don of the floor on which your son or daughter resides can be contacted through the building’s Residence Life Coordinator (see above).
+The don of the floor on which your son or daughter resides can be contacted through the building's Residence Manager (see above).